b-brankovics/UNIX-for-bio/doc/old_intro.md

   what `tac list` does, see if you can figure out the difference

 - Let's go back to our home folder by typing `cd` and delete the newly created folder, because it is a folder we can't just use `rm new_dir`, we need to type `rm -r new_dir`.
 You can also try `rm new_dir` and see what happens.

-- Now to see how valuable this command is for dealing with sequences, head over to the **sequences** folder by typing `cd sequences/ITS` and take a look around with `ls` and examine a few files with `cat`.
+- Now to see how valuable the `cat` command are for dealing with sequences, head over to the **sequences** folder by typing `cd sequences/ITS` and take a look around with `ls` and examine a few files with `cat`.
 Then type `cat *.fas >ITS.fas` this command creats a